sophiapoirier/destroyfx/README.md

 C++ is currently the only appropriate language for creating audio plugins, so all of these are written in C++.
 You will need a C++ compiler for your platform in order to compile them.
-You'll also need an appropriate version of the VST SDK (for VST) or CoreAudio SDK (for Audio Unit).
+You'll also need an appropriate version of the VST SDK (for VST) or Audio Unit SDK (for Audio Unit).
 Right now, this means that you'll be able to easily compile Xcode for Mac, and that it may be more difficult for any other platform.
 Warning: Our source code repository often drifts out of date